Ecwid/ecwid-api-docs/includes/_filters.md

 field{attributeName} | string | Filter by product attribute values.
 Format: `field{attributeName}=param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `fieldBrand=Apple&fieldCapacity=32GB,64GB` field{attributeId} | string | Filter by product attribute values.
 Works the same as the filter by `field{attributeName}` but attribute IDs are used instead of attribute names.
 This way is insensitive to attributes renaming. option_{optionName} | string | Filter by product option values.
 Format: `option_{optionName}=param[,param]`, where `optionName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `option_Size=S,M,L&option_Color=Red,Black` attribute_{attributeName} | string | Filter by product attribute values.
-Format: `attribute_{attributeName}=param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
+Format: `attribute_{attributeName}param[,param]`, where `attributeName` is the attribute name and `param` is the attribute value.
 You can place several values separated by comma.
 In that case, values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
 Example:<br /> `attribute_Brand=Apple&attribute_Capacity=32GB,64GB` inventory | string | Use `"instock"` to get in stock items only or `"outofstock"` for out of stock items. onsale | string | Use `"onsale"` to get on sale items only or `"notonsale"` for items not currently on sale.